solo-io/supergloo/docs/content/setup/installation/community_installation.md

 Note that these contexts need not be different; you may install and manage a service mesh in the same cluster as Gloo Mesh.
 For the purposes of this guide, though, we will assume they are different.
 {{% /notice %}}

 The following directions show how to install both Gloo Mesh and Gloo Mesh Enterprise.
 Select the tab that meets your scenario.

-If you are deploying Gloo Mesh Enterprise, you should also follow our guide on configuring Role-based API control.
+If you are deploying Gloo Mesh Enterprise, make sure you have followed the [prerequisites guide]({{% versioned_link_path fromRoot="/setup/prerequisites/enterprise_prerequisites/" %}}).
+We also recommend following our guide on [configuring Role-based API control]({{% versioned_link_path fromRoot="/guides/configure_role_based_api//" %}}).

 ### Installing with `meshctl`